Paraquat Lawsuit Settlement Amounts

 Paraquat Lawsuit

-There are now nearly 6,000 Paraquat lawsuits in the MDL and many more are being filed in state court (see the June 13, 2024 update above).
+There are now nearly 6,000 Paraquat lawsuits in the MDL, and many more are being filed in state court (see the June 13, 2024 update above).
 A Parkinson’s disease class action MDL has already been established to accommodate them.
-In this post, we will look at how much a Paraquat lawsuit might end up being worth by comparing them to settlements in prior mass product cases involving similar claims and in prior tort lawsuits in which the plaintiff developed Parkinson’s.
+In this post, we will look at how much a Paraquat lawsuit might end up being worth by comparing it to settlements in prior mass product cases involving similar claims and in prior tort lawsuits in which the plaintiff developed Parkinson’s.

 About the Paraquat Lawsuits

 Paraquat is an industrial-strength herbicide that has been around since the 1960s.
-It is used to control of weeds and grasses in agricultural areas.
+It is used to control weeds and grasses in agricultural areas.
 It is also used as a defoliant, removing leaves from trees and plants.
 Some farmers will use Paraquat as a desiccant, too, to keep the crops dry and stable.
 Chevron started selling Paraquat in the U.S. in 1964.

 This chemical is highly toxic.
 A teaspoon will kill you.
 This has led most European countries to ban it outright.
 In the United States, however, Paraquat is not banned and is widely utilized by large commercial farmers.